terra-reference/terraref.github.io/_posts/blog/2016-02-11-sensor-standards.md

   - time of start and end of image capture
 - Downwelling solar radiation?
 - External color, geometric calibration
-  - &quot;3x3 K matrix&quot; (I think this is what R. Pless mentioned for geometric correction / transformation from sensor to reality)
+  - "3x3 K matrix"; (I think this is what R. Pless mentioned for geometric correction / transformation from sensor to reality)
 - What does time stamp mean, for sensors that are open for a long time, including
   - imaging spectrometers
   - laser scanner